Ben Fuller (producer): Early career

+Theatre entrepreneur

-After touring New Zealand with the Albu Sisters in 1893, John Fuller Snr. opportunely took out a short lease on the Auckland City Hall in September 1893 and started The People's Popular Concerts along with his son John Fuller Jnr., they then took their Company and toured New Zealand main towns including Dunedin and Wellington.
+After touring New Zealand with the Albu Sisters in 1893, John Fuller Snr. took out a short lease on the Auckland City Hall in September 1893 and started The People's Popular Concerts along with his son John Fuller Jnr.
+They then took their company and toured New Zealand main towns including Dunedin and Wellington.
 A year later they took out a lease on the St James Hall in Auckland.
 After touring England Ben eventually joined his father in Adelaide arriving aboard the Austral in February 1895, where John Fuller Snr. had been touring with The Continentals during a seasonal break from his Popular People's Concerts in New Zealand.
-Another son Walter and daughter Lydia also joined the family in Auckland in April 1895, where the Fullers continued to produce and sing in their People's Popular Concerts at the Auckland City Hall in New Zealand and later leasing theatres Dunedin and Wellington.
+Another son Walter and daughter Lydia also joined the family in Auckland in April 1895, where the Fullers continued to produce and sing in their People's Popular Concerts at the Auckland City Hall in New Zealand and later leasing theatres in Dunedin and Wellington.

 Later John Fuller Snr. set up waxworks and lantern/myriorama shows with Walter as interlocutor, John Jnr. as electrinopticon and Ben as comedian.
-Later Ben managed the Alhambra Theatre in Dunedin whilst Walter Fuller managed their theatres in Christchurch and John Fuller Jnr. managed Fuller's Theatres in Wellington where John Jnr. also became a prominent Wellington City Councillor.
+Later Ben managed the Alhambra Theatre in Dunedin while Walter Fuller managed their theatres in Christchurch and John Fuller Jnr. managed Fuller's Theatres in Wellington where John Jnr. also became a prominent Wellington City Councillor.
 John Fuller Snr. remained in Auckland managing the Fuller's Theatres until he stepped back from the business allowing his sons to take the helm by 1910.

-On 6 October 1900 Ben Fuller married Jessie Elizabeth Burton, née McDonald, a widow; They had a son in 1902 but she died in May 1903.
+On 6 October 1900 Ben Fuller married Jessie Elizabeth Burton, née McDonald, a widow; they had a son in 1902 but she died in May 1903.
 He married again, to Elizabeth Mary Lily Thomson on 8 November 1905.
 The Fullers continued to tour around New Zealand and extended their circuit to Australia, where they purchased James Brennan's vaudeville circuit (1912) and established the John Fuller & Sons Ltd (1914) operating the Ben.
-J. Fuller's big australasian vaudeville circuits (1915).
+J. Fuller's Big Australasian Vaudeville Circuits (1915).
 Their first foray into operatic management was the tour of the popular Gonsalez Italian Grand Opera Company performing in Melbourne, Sydney and Wellington in the 1916/1917 seasons.
 A patriotic comedy musical, The Bunyip was a success.
 The five Gonsalez brothers opened a new tour in Sydney on 10 March 1928, billed as the Fuller-Gonsalez Grand Opera Company.